 You can add more modules as you need them, since they are all 100% integrated with one another.

-Dynamics 365 for Financials and Operations, Business Edition
+Dynamics 365 for Finance and Operations, Business Edition

-Dynamics 365 for Financials and Operations, Business Edition is Microsoft’s cloud-based accounting software.
+Dynamics 365 for Finance and Operations, Business Edition is Microsoft’s cloud-based accounting software.
 It is born from Project Madeira, which was based on Microsoft Dynamics NAV.
 Basically, its functionality is the following:

 - Dimensional Accounting